skx/sos/README.md

 In production usage you'd generally record the names of the blob-servers in a configuration file, either `/etc/sos.conf`, or `~/.sos.conf`, however they may also be specified upon the command line.

-We start the `sos-server` ensuring that it knows about the blob-servers to store content in:
+We'll then start the `sos-server` ensuring that it knows about the blob-servers to store content in:

     $ sos-server -blob-server http://localhost:4001,http://localhost:4002
     Launching API-server